www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 # Weekly maintain live server.
 * Issue number: [\#8](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/8)
+## Task Description
+The static server is hosted at Hetzner as well.
+It is the high available primary access to the project, as its tech stack is very simple.

+The live server is hosted at Hetzner.
+The server settings of Hetzner can be accessed [here](https://robot.hetzner.com/server).
+The network traffic is included in the fixed package price of Hetzner and no additional fees are charged, as long as no additional network expansions are bought for the package.
 ## Service
 * The server is publicly available at http://live.splitcells.net
 * Update server.